 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Pro version not working

-This topic contains 6 replies, has 2 voices, and was last updated by kelvin 8 years, 4 months ago.
+- This topic has 6 replies, 2 voices, and was last updated 11 years ago by

 I cannot login to the back-end of the site, I’m getting this error: